By Cheryl D. Cook, Attorney

 The new model plan contains a prominent notice advising creditors:

 YOUR RIGHTS MAY BE AFFECTED.
 THIS PLAN MAY BE CONFIRMED AND BECOME BINDING WITHOUT FURTHER NOTICE OR HEARING UNLESS A TIMELY WRITTEN OBJECTION IS FILED.
 READ THIS DOCUMENT CAREFULLY AND SEEK THE ADVICE OF AN ATTORNEY.

-- Further, under the section labelled “Additional Terms, Conditions and Provisions,” the Model Plan specifies the order of payment of claims by class, and it contains a provision specifying that Class 5.1 and Class 6.1 creditors will receive equal monthly payments to the extent that funds are available at the date of each disbursement.
+Under the section labeled “Additional Terms, Conditions and Provisions,” the model plan specifies the order of payment of claims by class, and it contains a provision specifying that Class 5.1 and Class 6.1 creditors will receive equal monthly payments to the extent that funds are available at the date of each disbursement.

-If you have any questions on this matter, please contact Cheryl D. Cook, Esq.
-Ms. Cook is an attorney in the Bankruptcy Group located in the Detroit office.
-She can be reached at 248.989.3089 and email@example.com.
+Cheryl is an attorney in Bankruptcy located in the Detroit office who can be reached at 248-989-3089 and firstname.lastname@example.org.

 Fed.
 R. Bankr.
 P. 3002.1 requires creditors holding claims that are secured by a security interest in the debtor’s principal residence, and which are provided for under §1322(b)(5) of the debtor’s Chapter 13 Plan to file payment change notices and post-petition fee/expense/charge notices.